pingcap/docs-cn/develop/dev-guide-proxysql-integration.md

 <div label="TiDB Cloud" value="tidb-cloud">

-You can refer to [Build a TiDB cluster in TiDB Cloud (Developer Tier)](/develop/dev-guide-build-cluster-in-cloud.md).
+You can refer to [Build a TiDB cluster in TiDB Cloud (Serverless Tier)](/develop/dev-guide-build-cluster-in-cloud.md).

 </div>